sdeancos/clicarriots/README.md

 The unofficial simple client for carriots platform (in progress)

 You can find more information about carriots in http://www.carriots.com/

+This client only support part of API from Carriots.com: Stream and Device.

 Forum: http://forum.carriots.com/